Home Baby Formula Breastfeeding vs Formula

 Breastfeeding Challenges

-While breastfeeding is the recommended way to feed babies, breastfeeding challenges such as a baby’s health or a mother’s medical condition may make it difficult or impossible to breastfeed.
-Breastfeeding may also cause uncomfortable issues such as fungal infections and soreness of the nipples.
+While breastfeeding is the recommended way to feed babies, breastfeeding challenges, such as the baby’s health or medical conditions of the mother, may make it difficult or impossible to breastfeed.
+Breastfeeding may also cause uncomfortable issues, such as fungal infections, nipple soreness, or mastitis.

 Mothers taking certain medications shouldn’t breastfeed.
 For example, breastfeeding is contraindicated for mothers going through chemotherapy.
-Make sure to tell your doctor if you are on medication and plan to breastfeed to make sure it’s safe to do so.
+Make sure to tell your doctor if you are taking any medications if you plan to breastfeed to make sure it’s safe to do so.
 The National Library of Medicine provides a drug database for breastfeeding safety.

-Other challenges include low milk supply, engorged breasts, plugged milk ducts, feelings of sadness or depression and dealing with the judgement of others who may not support breastfeeding.
+Other challenges include low milk supply, engorged breasts, plugged milk ducts, fatigue, heavy time commitment, feelings of sadness or depression and dealing with the judgment of others who may not support breastfeeding.
 Seek help from your medical provider or check out resources from the Office on Women’s Health for common problems and solutions.

 Baby Formula Advantages